 Now your iPhone will record your voice while you talk on the other phone.

 Step 2: Hit the big record button at the bottom of the screen to start the recording.

 Step 7: … and hit the share icon to bring up a list of options.
 You can choose Mail to send the voice recording to the interviewer via an email message.
-Or if it’s too large to send as an email attachment, your iPhone will ask if you want to use Mail Drop, which allows you to upload the file to iCloud and send a link via email that the recipient can use to download the file.
+If the file is too large to send as an email attachment, your iPhone will ask if you want to use Mail Drop, which allows you to upload the file to iCloud and send a link via email that the recipient can use to download the file.

 If you have iTunes on your Mac or PC, you can also use iTunes to backup your memos to your computer for easy access.

 Some Android phones come with voice recorder apps pre-installed, while others do not.
 And not all of those apps are created equal.